Daniel-Mietchen/datascience/reuse.md

 This file serves to collect thoughts on how to stimulate the reuse of open data, and on how to quantify such reuse.
 [This blog post](http://clintlalonde.net/2014/01/16/building-knowledge-tools-for-the-public-good/) considers some of the conditions that have to be met for reuse to happen, and the importance of generativity in the systems involved.
 Another blog post [highlighted](http://abject.ca/syndication-and-content/)
 > Open tools, open media, and syndication

 as key factors on how to achieve that.
+There are others, and the precise mixture probably depends much on context.

 # Examples
 ## JATS